Horní Jelení: Transport

-The I/36 road, which connects Pradubice with Rychnov nad Kněžnou District, runs along the northwestern municipal border.
+The I/36 road, which connects Pardubice with Rychnov nad Kněžnou District, runs along the northwestern municipal border.

 Sights

 The main landmark of Horní Jelení is the Church of the Holy Trinity.
 It is a valuable neo-Gothic church, built in 1864–1866.
 There are several Baroque statues in front of the church.
 Next to the church is a Baroque rectory from the 18th century.